teamdeeson/codex/docs/handbook/teams.md

 ## Who’s my line manager?

 You will have a specific line manager who will be a Director, Chapter Lead or Development Manager.
-Your manager approves holiday requests, as they are accountable for the delivery capacity of their chapter.
+Your manager approves holiday requests, as they are accountable for the delivery capacity of their Chapter.

 You are accountable for delivering your professional development through our self-development process (also known as [PDP](https://handbook.deeson.co.uk/working-at-deeson/pdp/)).